RoboCupAtHomeJP/AtHome2024/rules/OPL/gpsr_en.md

   - **Task location**: The task takes place inside the *Arena*, but some commands may require the robot to go out.
   The *Arena* is in its nominal state for this task.
   - **Start Location**: The robot starts from a *predefined location* announced in the *Setup Days*.
-  When the Referee gives the *start signal*, the robot moves towards the *Instruction Point*.
+  When the `TC` gives the *start signal*, the robot moves towards the *Instruction Point*.
   - **Instruction Point**: At the beginning of the test, as well as after finishing the first and second command, the robot moves to the *Instruction Point*.
   This *Instruction Point* is announced in the *Setup Days*.
 - **People**:
-  - **Operator**: The operator instructs the robot commands given by the Referee.
+  - **Host**: The host instructs the robot commands given by the `TC`.
-  The operator is selected from the competing team.
+  The host is selected from the competing team.
   - **Guests**: Guests interact with the robot through gestures and other means depending on the selected task.
   Up to three (3) guests will be inside the *Arena*.